 Volunteering in the UK:

-- Please email firstname.lastname@example.org if you have any questions about volunteering in the UK.
+- Please email [email protected] if you have any questions or would like to volunteer in the UK.

-Overall, please do prioritise your own safety and that of those you are helping, but remember that for those of you who are able to get involved, you can make a bigger difference than ever.
+In addition to official restrictions, please prioritise your own safety and that of those you are assisting, taking into consideration any particular vulnerabilities to the Covid-19 virus.
+Please always act in the best interests of our beneficiaries, other volunteers, local communities and yourself.
+Right now, you can make a bigger difference than ever.
 We will support you as much as we can.